 Every time an out of office meeting is required, I usually turn to my tried and tested hotel and conference directory.
 These are venues that I have personally visited and most importantly, have been approved by my boss.
 We do this because we trust what we know.
 Although a lot of things in life function better with routine, wouldn’t it be nice to have the ability to step away from the norm and offer something fresh and new to try?
 That feeling when you recommend a movie to your friend and they love it too!
 Before we go throwing what we know out of the window, why not look at what we have and figure out how to expand this?
 Or shall we try something new…

 Anyone serious about developing their professional image will agree, we want to be able to offer new ideas to be a creative asset to the company, have a valued opinion.
 Finding new meeting spaces for away from the office meetings is one of the many ways that will not only make the working day more enjoyable, but you’ll be extending your knowledge in general and keeping up with what’s on offer out there.

-For a lot of companies, setting both internal and external meetings offsite is a good way to inspire creativity in the work place.
-It gives a fresh environment to encourage fresh perspective.
-However finding a new meeting space is like ordering food on behalf of someone else.
-You just can’t be 100%.
-It can be a tad nerve racking…what if the attendees don’t like it?
-Have I waste the organisation’s money etc?
-I’ve noted a few tips that I think will help decrease the possibility of sending them to their idea of meeting hell.
+For a lot of companies, setting both internal and external meetings, offsite is an excellent way to inspire creativity in the workplace.
+It gives a fresh environment to encourage a fresh perspective.
+However, finding a new meeting space is like ordering food on behalf of someone else.
+You can’t be 100%.
+It can be a tad nerve racking.
+What if the attendees don’t like it?
+Have I wasted the organisation’s money, etc. I’ve noted a few tips that I think will help decrease the possibility of sending them to their idea of meeting hell.